ubccr/ccrdocs/pages/howto/empireai.md

 `ssh [YourUsername]@alpha.empire-ai.org`

-Your username on Alpha will be provided by the system administrators.
+Your username on alpha will be provided by the Empire AI system administrators.

 ## Storage